ellysh/video-game-bots/ClickerBots/protection.md

     Sleep(5000)
 wend
 ```
 List of the launched processes is available via [`ProcessList`](https://www.autoitscript.com/autoit3/docs/functions/ProcessList.htm) AutoIt function.
 This function has optional input parameter with a process name to search.
 The `AutoHotKey.exe` process name is passed in our example.
-The `ProcessList` function returns a two dimensional array.
-This is description of elements in this array:
+The `ProcessList` function returns a two-dimensional array.
+This is a description of elements in this array:

 | Element | Description |
 | -- | -- |